 Chenkai Yu

 I am a PhD student in the Decision, Risk, and Operations (DRO) division at Columbia Business School.
-My research explores the intersection of economics and computer science, focusing on developing robust mathematical models to illuminate complex phenomena and designing innovative algorithms to facilitate informed decision-making.
-Currently, I am working with Hongyao Ma on pricing problems in ride-sharing markets.
+My research explores the intersection of economics and computer science, develops mathematical models to illuminate complex phenomena, and designs algorithms to facilitate informed decision-making.
+I have been working with Hongyao Ma on pricing problems in ridesharing markets and fraud detection in online platforms.

 I earned my Bachelor’s degree in Computer Science from Institute for Interdisciplinary Information Sciences (Yao Class) at Tsinghua University.
 During my undergraduate studies, I spent a summer at the University of Michigan, where I worked with Grant Schoenebeck on mechanism design; I also spent six months at Caltech, collaborating with Adam Wierman on online optimization research.